JCMexplains/writing-for-success-2023/textbook.md

 - Course number and name
 - Instructor name
 - Assignment due date
-- page number (also included on all pages)
+- Page number (also included on all pages)

 Your title page should look like the following example.